Now Open: EPIQ in Scottsdale, A "Futuristic" Vegas-Style Nightspot Meets British Polo Club

 There are also three tiers of VIP booths that rise up on either side of the dance floor, which are typically packed with revelers popping bottles and partying away with hedonistic abandon.

-Fournier, who is EPIQ's majority owner, sports a fairly impressive pedigree in London's bar and club scene, including co-owning such celebrity-friendly hotspots as The Rose Club and Whiskey Mist.
+Fournier, who is EPIQ's majority owner, sports a fairly impressive pedigree in London's bar and club scene, including his partnership and involvement with such celebrity-friendly hotspots as The Rose Club and Whiskey Mist.
 He wanted to add something new and unique to Old Town's nightlife milieu, Fournier says, after becoming a regular visitor to Scottsdale.